The Association of Manitoba Book Publishers is an organization that represents a group of Manitoba-based publishing houses.

-We do have links to our member publishers (AMBP) on our web page under members and most of these will give you information on what they publish, how to submit manuscripts etc. It is important to note the genre (ex. children’s, drama, poetry, etc) that the publishing house publishes, as they will not look at other types.
-Also note that some Publishing Houses have a mandate to publish works written by certain groups (ex.
-Les Éditions du Blé is French only).
+We do have links to our member publishers (AMBP) on our web page under members and most of these will give you information on what they publish, how to submit manuscripts etc. It is important to note the genre (ex. children’s, drama, poetry, etc) that the publishing house publishes, as they will not look at other types of genres.
 You may want to find books at your local bookstore and library which are similar to the one you want to publish, and check out where they were published.

 You should also ensure that you accompany your manuscript submission with a cover letter which is neat, coherent and brief.